Description of Bankside Yards

-Bankside Quarter is a 1.4 million sq ft residential, office and retail development at the site of the Ludgate House and Sampson House in London SE1.
+Bankside Yards is a 1.4 million sq ft residential, office and retail development at the site of the Ludgate House and Sampson House in London SE1.

 A planning consent for the redevelopment of the 5.3-acre site, designed by PLP Architecture, was secured by Carlyle Group in March 2014 and comprises permission for 489 apartments and 288,000 sq ft of offices, as well as retail, leisure and cultural facilities.
 When completed, the project will comprise five residential buildings and four office buildings.